Is India Safe for Women? (written by a solo female traveller)

 Below are just a few extra things to be aware of if you are planning a trip to India.
 There is more detailed planning advice in my article: A pre-departure checklist for travelling India.

-• As a general rule, if you have arrived somewhere new and a man is offering you unsolicited help, it is likely to be part of an elaborate scam.
-If you need assistance, seek out a woman, someone who looks like a student, or better yet, someone in uniform.
+As a general rule, if you have arrived somewhere new and a man is offering you unsolicited help, it is likely to be part of an elaborate scam.
+If you need assistance, seek out a woman or someone in uniform.

 Is India for Me?